Rousseau Angelus Burch

-Rousseau Angelus Burch (August 4, 1862 – January 29, 1944) was an associate justice of the Kansas Supreme Court from September 29, 1902, to July 1, 1935, then Chief Justice of the Kansas Supreme Court July 1, 1935, to January 11, 1937.
+Rousseau Angelus Burch (August 4, 1862 – January 29, 1944) was a justice of the Kansas Supreme Court from September 29, 1902, to July 1, 1935, then chief justice of the Kansas Supreme Court from July 1, 1935, to January 11, 1937.

 Early life and education

 Burch was born August 4, 1862, in a log cabin in Williamsport, Indiana to Isaac A. Burch and Mary Schoonover Burch, who then moved to Salina, Kansas in 1869.

 He graduated from Salina High School in 1879, going on to teach in the local country schools for three terms.

 He went on to study for two more years at Valparaiso, Indiana, before going on to earn his Master of laws degree in 1885 from the University of Michigan Law School.

-He married Clara Louisa Teague (b.
-1860) September 25, 1889.
+He married Clara Louisa Teague (born 1860) September 25, 1889.

 They lived together in Salina until his supreme court appointment in 1902 when they moved to Topeka, Kansas.

 They had a son called Angelus Teague Burch and a daughter Winifred Burch Royce who died seven years earlier.

 She died April 25, 1928, of suspected heart trouble at their home after a long illness.

 He was the retiring President of the Social Science Club in Salina, a literary association of educate professional men.

 He was the Council of the American Law Institute from 1923, and a member of the Ancient Order of United Workmen stating his reason as "it was generally fraternal and reliably beneficiary".